Volume 70, Issue 6

 Daphne Smith, RN, Med-Surg/OMH, was nominated by a co-worker for her actions, proving “that nursing is not only a profession but also truly a work of heart.”
 One of Smith’s patients, bedbound in the hospital for weeks, had received no visitors.
 Smith obtained permission to take him in a wheelchair for fresh air.
 She also visited him on her days off, bringing her small child, which meant the world to her patient.

 The Greenville Health System Stellar Service program is an employee recognition program that recognizes employees for demonstrating service behaviors that are above and beyond.
-Such recognition ranges from individual recognition within a department to the GHS Employee of the Year award.
+Such recognition ranges from individual recognition within a department to the Prisma Health Employee of the Year award.
 A story about an employee should stand out as exemplary.
 Exemplary means serving as a model or an example worth imitating.
 The behavior should contribute toward patient and family focused care or the equivalent type of service and focus for other customers, including fellow employees.
 Click here to nominate an employee for stellar star recognition.

 Ralphine Patterson is the Volunteer of the Month for November.
 A member of the Laurens County Memorial Hospital volunteer team for 10 years, she recently received her 2,000-hour service pin.
 Patterson is well recognized in the Outpatient Surgery department for her kind and gentle nature.
 A good listener and communicator, Patterson is a dedicated volunteer both at the hospital and within her community.